ayashrath/analyze-whatsapp-chat/README.md

 ## Description

 whatsapp-analyse is a command-line program, to analyse personal or group WhatsApp chats.
 It requires python3 to work and will work in all major operating systems.
-It is procedurally programmed in Python.
+It is written with Python, without any user-defined classes.

-It works on the data that is present on your phone, i.e., this tool can't analyse messages that have been cleared from history, and it can't analyse data which may appear on your phone but not present in the exported txt file, like group descriptions
+It works on the data that is present on your phone, i.e., this tool can't analyse messages that have been cleared from history, and it can't analyse data which may appear on your phone but not present in the exported txt file, like group descriptions.
+And also members who don't have any chat entries in the exported .txt file, can't be recognised

 ## INSTALLATION